 (Participants now pass the peace of Christ to each other in a circle, and in doing so remove the ashes of the person to each one's right.
 This is a sign that God's love and grace are more powerful than our mortal mistakes, and that this love can heal our brokenness.)

 LEADER: Go in peace, and may your hearts soar with the knowledge that God can make a difference in your life.
 May your minds rest happily in the possibilities that are before you.
 May you go in peace and prepare for resurrection.

 Katie Cook is the editor of Hunger News & Hope and Sacred Seasons, publications of Seeds of Hope, and Baptist Peacemaker, a publication of the Baptist Peace Fellowship of North America.
 Art is by Erin Kennedy Mayer.
 The service above is adapted from the Anglican service for Ash Wednesday and was first printed in Sacred Seasons, Seeds of Hope Publishers, Lent 2001, with permission from Donna Kennedy and the 11th & 12th grade Sunday school class at Seventh and James Baptist Church.

 (originally ©2005 Alternatives for Simple Living)

-Worship Alternatives collection compiled, edited and prepared by Katie Cook from Seed of Hope and Gerald Iversen.The collection contains sermons, worship items and art.
+Worship Alternatives collection compiled, edited and prepared by Katie Cook from Seeds of Hope and by Gerald Iversen.The collection contains sermons, worship items and art.
 It is part of the CD-ROM Simply the Best: Over 30 Years of Alternatives, available from the ELCA Archives.